microsoft/vscode-docs/docs/python/debugging.md

 There are many reasons why the debugger may not work.
 Oftentimes the debug console reveals specific causes, but two specific reasons are as follows:

 - The path to the python executable is incorrect: check the value of `pythonPath` in your user settings.
-- Invalid expressions in the watch window (see example below): clear all expressions from the Watch window and restart the debugger.
+- There are invalid expressions in the watch window (as in the example below): clear all expressions from the Watch window and restart the debugger.

     ```python
     Traceback (most recent call last):